halitdincer/minimal-live-flight-tracker/README.md

-# minimal-live-flight-tracker
+# Minimal Live Flight Tracker

-A Minimal Live Flight Tracker Website
+This is a live flight tracker that is written purely in vanilla javascript, html and css.
+I tried to keep code as much as minimal possible to have some lightweight flight tracker.